pawelad/pymonzo/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/pymonzo.svg)][pypi]
 [![License](https://img.shields.io/github/license/pawelad/pymonzo.svg)][license]

-An awesome Python library that smartly wraps [Monzo][monzo] public API and allows you to use it directly in your Python project.
+An - dare I say it - awesome Python library that smartly wraps [Monzo][monzo] public API and allows you to use it directly in your Python project.

 It creates a layer of abstraction and returns Python objects instead of just passing the received JSONs.
 It also deals with authentication and allows using